gleasonw/gallica-grapher/README.md

 Beneath the chart is a table of the records pulled from Gallica, with links to the scanned periodical.
 Clicking on a point in the chart will list the corresponding records.
 You can also make direct requests by entering a date above the table.
 I'm still designing this section for better usability -- I think it's the most interesting part of the tool.
-You can visually peruse cultural trends as they arise, then dive into the texts that provide deeper context.
+You can see cultural trends as they arise, then dive into the texts that provide context.

 ### A design citation